strohs/springboot-blogen-vuejs/README.md

 [original](https://github.com/strohs/springboot-blogen) project page.
 In a nutshell, Blogen is an imaginary community of users that start threads of discussion on different subjects (called categories).
 This version of Blogen allows you to sign-up a new user, perform CRUD operations on threads and posts that you make, and perform basic filtering operations on those threads and posts.
-  Once logged in, you can then edit, or delete the threads you start, or reply to other user's threads.
-  Blogen is essentially a basic message board using Vue.js and styled with Bootstrap.
-Additionally, you can change your user profile settings via the profile button on the top navbar.
 If you log in as the admin user, you can edit or delete any threads (not just your own) as well as edit/create new categories for users.

 Special thanks to [jonashackt](https://github.com/jonashackt/spring-boot-vuejs) for explaining how to integrate Vue.js